ReubenMathew/Asm_C_PracticeBank/README.md

 vvp <filename>
 ```

-Made with love,seg faults and overflow errors by: Reuben Ninan
+Made with ❤ by: Reuben Ninan